Thursday 18 July 2019

 Thin-oil is spread well around the hub then leaves the hub by the bearings mostly the large planet carrier bearing then oil leaves the hub and falls onto the bicycle chain.
 Thicker oils or thin grease tend not to spread around the hub and leave the hub.

 Modern engine or gear oil is designed to stick to surfaces and not run off even when a car engine is hot.
-Mineral lubricants don't deteriorate over time as they used to 50 years ago or more when all bearings were lubricated annually and engine oil changed twice a year or 3,000 miles.
+Mineral lubricants don't deteriorate over time as they used to 50 years ago or more when all car bearings were lubricated annually and engine oil changed twice a year or 3,000 miles.

 Thank you to a number of people who have advised me in various Facebook bicycle groups.

-Older non-AW type hubs
+Older and non-AW type variable speed hubs

-• Some of these have more than one lubrication point - FM, FC, AM and AC for example are more complicated and have two epicyclic gear assemblies.
+• FM, FC, AM and AC are more complicated and have two epicyclic gear assemblies were developed in about 1939 to 1945.

 There is one spacer between the drive sprocket and the variable gear but the video above shows two spacers and it is important to put them back as they were found.
 The sprocket needed to be put back the other way like the video and another bike that I have.
 In conclusion, if this dynamo were to be used on another bike the location of the spacer or spacers would need to be reviewed.

-I was able to test the function of the variable gear by screwing an old thread type thin 1.5mm spoke into the toggle chain place and see that the variable gear operates properly.
+I was able to test the function of the variable gear by screwing an old thread type thin 1.5 mm spoke into the toggle chain place and see that the variable gear operates properly.
 The 3-speed Dynohub's gears have not been road-tested on a bicycle.

 ---------------------------------------------------------------------------------------------------------